 Final Thoughts

-While Shield is a defensive only spell that benefits the caster on the battlefield exclusively, it remains a top choice for any caster.
-Casters, by nature, are most commonly the squishiest of the classes, so any opportunity to avoid damage should be held with high regard.
+While Shield is a defensive-only spell that benefits the caster on the battlefield exclusively, it remains a top choice for any caster.
+Casters, by nature, are most commonly the squishiest of the classes, so any opportunity to avoid damage should be held in high regard.